the-guild-org/graphql-education/website/src/pages/database/postgres-with-prisma.md

 ## Setup

-Initialise a project and provide the necessary fields:
+Initialize a project and provide the necessary fields:

 ```sh
 npm init